The meaning of pattern: Abstracts in interior design

 Zaha Hadid’s fluid interior for the Silken Puerta America Hotel, Madrid, 2014.
 Image: creative commons

-Abstract Style at Pooky
+Abstract style at Pooky

 But our abstract leanings do not end with lamps; you can find the abstract at work in our lampshade ranges that use some of the most ancient dyeing and printing techniques.